retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     An empty preprocessing graph.

 As we see, an empty graph contains a single source node that is associated with the sourcing eventstream.
 Let us create the first node in the graph according to the plan.
-Click on the triple dots inside the node, select "Add data processor node" option and choose the ``StartEndEvents`` data processor as it is shown below:
+Click on the triple dots inside the node, select "Add data processor node" option and choose the ``AddStartEndEvents`` data processor as it is shown below:

 .. figure:: /_static/user_guides/preprocessing/preprocessing_graph_gui_add_node.png
     :height: 350

     Choosing a data processor that wraps the node.

-``StartEndEvents`` node appears.
+``AddStartEndEvents`` node appears.
 It is connected to the sourcing node.
 If we click on the node, on the right we will see the node menu.
-Since :py:meth:`StartEndEvents <retentioneering.data_processors_lib.start_end_events.StartEndEvents>` data processor has no parameters, the only option available in the menu is a subtitle.
+Since :py:meth:`StartEndEvents <retentioneering.data_processors_lib.add_start_end_events.StartEndEvents>` data processor has no parameters, the only option available in the menu is a subtitle.
 Let us label the node with ``node1`` according to the plan.

 There is another important option which is worth to be mentioned.
 In the bottom you can see "Save Graph".
 If you click it, the current state of the preprocessing graph is saved into the sourcing eventstream.
 So if you run ``stream.preprocessing_graph()`` again, the graph state will be restored.

 .. figure:: /_static/user_guides/preprocessing/preprocessing_graph_gui_node_menu_1.png
     :height: 600

-    The node menu for the StartEndEvents data processor.
+    The node menu for the AddStartEndEvents data processor.

 Let us create the second node: ``GroupEvents``.
 Click at ``node1``'s triple dots (we note that "Delete node" option is available now as well), choose "Add data processor node" and choose ``GroupEvents``.
 If you click on this node, the node menu appears, where you can enter the following parameter values: